asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 > Shuhari is a Japanese martial art concept, and describes the stages of learning to mastery.
 It is sometimes applied to other disciplines...
 > &mdash; [Wikipedia (May 20, 2017)](https://en.wikipedia.org/wiki/Shuhari)

 You can read more about Shu-Ha-Ri on [wikipedia](https://en.wikipedia.org/wiki/Shuhari).
-It has been discussed in the context of agile software development for several years thanks to talks, books, and articles by [Martin Fowler](https://martinfowler.com/bliki/ShuHaRi.html) and [Alistair Cockburn](http://alistair.cockburn.us).
+It has been discussed in the context of agile software development for several years thanks to [Martin Fowler](https://martinfowler.com/bliki/ShuHaRi.html), [Alistair Cockburn](http://alistair.cockburn.us), and others.

 ### Applied to Agile